IMU Sensor Fusion

 N/A

-If the tag is unpaired, the circle x icon will appear.
+If the tag is unpaired, the circled x icon will appear.

-If the tag is pairing, the circle with the wave icon will appear.
+If the tag is aligning with a rigid body, the circle with the wave icon will appear.

-If the tag is paired, the green circle with green check icon will appear.
+If the tag is paired and aligned, the green circle with green check icon will appear.